 All students being evaluated for special education preschool services will be evaluated in the following areas, through the use of standardized testing:

 Social emotional development

-When the evaluation is complete, the team will hold an Evaluation Team Meeting (ETR) to review the results of the evaluation and determine if your child qualifies for special education preschool services.
+When the evaluation is complete, the team will hold an Evaluation Team Report meeting (ETR) to review the results of the evaluation and determine if your child qualifies for special education preschool services.

-Once it has been determined that your child qualifies for services, an Individual Education Plan (IEP) meeting will be held to determine the services your child needs and placement to support you child's learning environment in the best way possible.
+Once it has been determined that your child qualifies for services, an Individual Education Plan (IEP) meeting will be held within 30 days of the ETR to determine the services your child specific needs and placement to support your child's learning in the best way possible.

 Students who qualify for special education preschool services will attend either two or four days a week, depending on each child's individual needs.
 Qualified students attend tuition free.

-Preschool students attend a full day and classes are held on Monday, Tuesday, Thursday and Friday.
-There are no preschool classes in session on Wednesday.
-Class begins at 8:50 and dismiss at 3:20.
+Preschool students attend a full day and classes are held Tuesday, Wednesday, Thursday and Friday and begin at 8:50 and dismiss at 3:20.

 Vision and hearing checks are completed several times during the school year by the district nurse, and referrals for more comprehensive examinations are sent home if needed.
 Preschool students are required to have or have had a physical and dental examination within the last 12 months.